r0c0y/NestFindr/README.md

 NestFindr

-Description

-NestFindr is a simple real estate website built for a mid-term evaluation.
-It helps users explore properties and calculate mortgage payments with a user-friendly interface.
+NestFindr is a simple and clean real estate website built for a mid-term evaluation.
+It allows users to browse property listings and calculate mortgage payments through an easy-to-use interface.

-Key Features
+🔑 Key Features
+Home Page

-Home Page: A welcoming page with a button to explore listings.
+A welcoming introduction with a call-to-action button to explore listings.

+Property Listings
-Property Listings: Displays properties in a grid with pagination.
+Properties are displayed in a paginated grid layout for smooth browsing.

-Mortgage Calculator: Calculates monthly payments and shows a breakdown (Principal & Interest, Property Tax, Home Insurance).
+Mortgage Calculator
+Helps users estimate monthly payments with a detailed breakdown:

+Principal & Interest

+Property Tax

+Home Insurance

-Technologies Used
+🛠️ Technologies Used

-React (for building the UI)
+React – For building the UI

-Vite (for development and build)
+Vite – For fast development and build setup

-React Router (for navigation)
+React Router – For page navigation

-CSS (for styling)
+CSS – For styling and layout